Data-Robusta/data-robusta/presentation_notes.md

 Goal: Give them a clear call to action and propose a new bliss that lures them toward your idea.
 Make it clear how the world will be a better place once your idea is adopted.

 To sum up the true impact of these staggering stats and stories.
 Price spikes come from many different directions and can be difficult to predict.
-Our model was adequate at predicting prices during periods of relative stability, but as a follow on project we believe we can identify early triggers of these types of events.
-We would like to create a natural language processing model that would examine live streams of local social media posts discussing weather and
+Our model was adequate at predicting prices during periods of relative stability, but as a follow on project we would like to develop a model to identify early triggers of these types of events.
+We believe a natural language processing model to examine local Colombian weather social media posts, FEDECAFE news, and trade/economic news would be very beneficial in assisting in predicting these major market disruptions.

 Coffee prices change in a predictable manner outside of severe events